Myxelium/gog-conjure/README.md

 - [`.github/workflows/release.yml`](.github/workflows/release.yml) — GitHub assets for Linux, Windows, and macOS
 - [`.gitea/workflows/release.yml`](.gitea/workflows/release.yml) — Gitea Linux assets for the runner arch

+## Heads up
+This software is mostly tested and built for my Linux Ubuntu operating system but should work for Windows and Mac but haven't been tested on those systems.
+Burning discs might be the failing point since I haven't tested that enough.

 ## License